-Serum luteinizing hormone measurement is used to assess menstrual abnormalities, to assess patients with suspected hypogonadism, to predict ovulation time, to assess female infertility, and various pituitary lesions (most commonly, hypotension) and LH is the first hormone to be affected by pituitary damage.
+Serum luteinizing hormone measurement is used to assess menstrual abnormalities, assess patients with suspected hypogonadism, predict ovulation time, assess female infertility, and various pituitary lesions (very often, growth hormone and luteinizing hormone are the first hormones affected in pituitary lesions).

-Luteinizing or luteinizing hormone (LH), like follicular hormone (FSH), is secreted from the anterior pituitary lobe.
+Luteinizing hormone (LH), like follicle-stimulating hormone (FSH), is secreted from the anterior pituitary lobe.
 FSH promotes the maturation of the follicle in the ovaries, which is essential for the production of estrogens.
 As estrogen levels rise, luteinizing hormone (LH) is produced.
 High levels of both FSH and LH are necessary for ovulation to occur and for the follicle to transform into a corpus luteum, a process known as luteinization.
-After ovulation, LH retains the pale body, which makes up progesterone.
+After ovulation, LH retains the pale body, which produces progesterone.
 If no pregnancy occurs, the pale body decomposes after about 10 days.
 LH also stimulates the ovaries to produce steroids, mainly estradiol.

 During menopause, the ovaries stop functioning and LH levels rise.